EtzionR/generate-Convex-Hull-SHP-from-HDBSCAN-clustering-probabilities/README.md

 # generate-Convex-Hull-SHP-from-HDBSCAN-clustering-probabilities
-Defines a boundary around cluster centers in a given point shapefile
+Defines a boundary around cluster centers in a given point shapefile.

 ## introduction
 When we want to make a division into clusters of geographical coordinates, we often get inaccurate results.
 This is because the clustering algorithm often assigns points to a some cluster that do not necessarily have to be associated with it.
 This outcome creates a situation in which it is more difficult to define the boundaries of the cluster.
 In order to create a solution to this gap, the code ["**convex_cluster.py**"](https://github.com/EtzionData/generate-Convex-Hull-SHP-from-HDBSCAN-clustering-probabilities/blob/master/convex_cluster.py) was developed.